 Under the terms of the Subordinate Indenture, there is created a Motor License Fund Repayment Fund.
 Based on such time schedule as agreed to by the Commission and PennDOT and furnished to the Trustee, the Trustee shall deposit into the Motor License Fund Repayment Fund from the Commission Payments Fund and the Residual Fund such amounts as are necessary and available to repay to the Commonwealth's Motor License Fund any debt service payments with respect to any Special Revenue Bonds which are made out of such Motor License Fund.
 The failure to make any such payments shall not be an Event of Default under the Subordinate Indenture.
-The Subordinate Revenue Bonds are not payable from funds held in the Motor License Fund Repayment Fund, as the 2019A Subordinate Bonds do not constitute Special Revenue Bonds.
+The Subordinate Revenue Bonds, including the 2019 First Series Subordinate Revenue are not payable from funds held in the Motor License Fund Repayment Fund as the Subordinate Revenue Bonds do not constitute Special Revenue Bonds.
+The 2019 First Series Special Revenue Bonds constitute Special Revenue Bonds and are payable from funds held in the Motor License Fund Repayment Fund.